Automattic/jetpack/readme.txt

 == How to uninstall WP Super Cache ==

+Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value.

+	`define( 'UNINSTALL_WPSUPERCACHE', '1' );`

+Open your browser and load wp-content/plugins/wp-super-cache/uninstall.php directly.
+You must be logged in, and you must confirm the action.
+If you do not delete the plugin immediately, after the script runs, please comment out the define() above to stop someone else running it.

+To manually uninstall:

 1. Remove the WP_CACHE define from wp-config.php.
 It looks like `define( 'WP_CACHE', true );`
 2. Clear the cache in the backend page and then deactivate the plugin on the plugins page.
 3. Remove the Super Cache mod_rewrite rules from your .htaccess file.